T. J. Watt: Personal life

-Born the youngest of three boys, Watt was raised by his parents, Connie and John Watt, in Pewaukee, Wisconsin.
-His father was a firefighter for 25 years and his mother is the vice president of an independent inspections company.
-His two older brothers, J. J. and Derek, both played at Wisconsin.
-Derek is a fullback for the Pittsburgh Steelers and was selected in the sixth round by the then-San Diego Chargers with the 198th overall pick in the 2016 NFL Draft, before signing with the Steelers in 2020.
-J. J. is a former three-time NFL Defensive Player of the Year and five-time All-Pro defensive end who was selected by the Houston Texans with the 11th overall pick in the 2011 NFL Draft.
-T. J. was teammates with Derek at Wisconsin from 2012 to 2015.
-During his time at Wisconsin, Watt majored in retailing and consumer behavior.
+Watt has two older brothers, J. J. and Derek, who both played at the University of Wisconsin before going on to NFL careers.
+Derek is a former fullback who was selected in the sixth round by the San Diego Chargers with the 198th overall pick in the 2016 NFL draft.
+He was college teammates with T. J. from 2012 to 2015 and was also T. J.'s teammate with the Steelers from 2020 to 2022.
+Eldest brother J. J. is a former three-time NFL Defensive Player of the Year and five-time All-Pro defensive end who was selected by the Houston Texans with the 11th overall pick in the 2011 NFL draft.

-He married professional soccer player Dani Rhodes on July 9, 2022.
+Watt married professional soccer player Dani Rhodes on July 9, 2022.
+He and his wife are ambassadors for UPMC Children's Hospital Foundation, where they bring awareness to the future of pediatric healthcare.
+They also teamed up with 412 Food Rescue, a non-profit organization based in Pittsburgh.

+On September 1, 2024, the couple announced on Instagram that they were expecting their first child together.
+Their daughter, Blakely Marie Watt, was born on March 10, 2025.

+In August 2025, Watt and his wife teamed up with Abercrombie & Fitch to release a new line of activewear, Your Personal Best (YPB).